dtwiggs/MyDSA/README.md

 ## MyDSA

 This repository is used to keep track of the various leetcode problems that I have solved.
-The solutions are both in Java, and Python.
+The solutions are coded in Java.

 ## Purpose